 - Be considerate of others

-From our own experience in Sedona, we found people were not always disposing of waste correctly but more surprisingly people were not planning ahead.
+From our own experience in Sedona, we found people were not always disposing of waste correctly, but perhaps more surprisingly we noticed people were not planning ahead before hiking.

-Use our guide to familiarize yourself with the exact locations and hiking trails for each cave you want to visit during your time in Sedona.
+Use this guide to familiarize yourself with the exact locations and hiking trails for each cave you want to visit during your time in Sedona.

 Parking Passes In Sedona